-On this day in 1992, Rear Admiral Grace Hopper passes away in her sleep.
+On this day in 1906, future Rear Admiral Grace Hopper is born.
 The feisty Navy officer has been called “Amazing Grace” because of her many accomplishments during decades of service.

 You might be surprised to learn that you can credit Amazing Grace for much of the functionality in your computer.
 It was once thought that computers could only operate in mathematics and numbers, but Grace was convinced that computers could be programmed to respond to words, too.

 This early pioneer of computer programming foresaw a world where people could use computers, even if they were not professional programmers.
 Then she helped make it happen.

 But, then again, Hopper was one who was always expecting change, innovation, and improvement.
 She hated to hear someone say “but that’s how we’ve always done it.”